fbnmtz/torctl/readme.md

 # torctl

-Simple scritp to setup a tor-server via docker and route all traffic of your system to it.
+Simple script to setup a tor-server via docker and route all traffic of your system to it.

 ## requirements: